 Currently I work at SilverFit where we use 3D camera’s (such as the Kinect 2) to make physical therapy for the elderly both more fun and more effective.

-You can download my resume here, contact me via e-mail, or follow me on Twitter and Youtube.
+You can download my resume here and you can contact me via email at firstname.lastname@example.org.